Kingxukai/linux/Documentation/userspace-api/landlock.rst

         return 1;
     }

-The current thread is now ready to sandbox itself with the ruleset.
+The current thread is now ready to sandbox itself with the woke ruleset.

 .. code-block:: c